Congregations want to keep their membership rolls current and accurate since the number impact quorum, budgeting and staffing levels.

 If a member has moved away without resigning, has not contributed financially and/or is not participating in church activities, there should be a provision for removal after the process outlined in the board policy on inactive members has been followed.

 Some members may prove to be a risk to the health, safety or well-being of others in the congregation.
 Also, the open and inclusive nature of congregational polity can be exploited or compromised by someone who breaks the mutuality and consent of covenant.
-It is essential for the congregation to have a Disruptive Behavior Policy that describes problematic behaviors, outlines a good process for addressing the behavior that includes a range of appropriate responses up to and including removing someone from membership.
+It is essential for the congregation to have a Destructive Behavior Policy that describes harmful behaviors and outlines a clear process for addressing the behavior that includes a range of appropriate responses up to and including removing someone from membership.